 Student talk, the site provided by the Society of Radiographers, has run a great interview with David Evans, the winner of the Work the World and SCOR competition last year.
 David provides an amazing insight into what his placement in Dar es Salaam was like, and the reality of studying radiography in the only specialist cancer hospital in the country.
-Have a read below, or check out the student talk site.
+Have a read below.

 Why did you enter the Work the World competition and why Tanzania?
 The idea of spending an elective placement in a third world country seemed completely out of reach.
 I had no idea how to organise such a trip, so the possibility that the SCoR and Work the World could provide that opportunity was just too good to miss.
 When deciding what to write for my entry I began to look at what radiotherapy facilities were available to the poorest nations and the whole thing went from there.
 While Work the World offer several destinations worldwide, not all of them have radiotherapy facilities.
 Tanzania seemed to offer the perfect mix of clinical and recreational opportunities.